P. Lindsay Chase-Lansdale

 She specializes in multidisciplinary research on social issues and how they affect families and the development of children and youth.
 Much of her work addresses family and program strengths that lead to children's positive social and educational outcomes in the context of economic hardship.
 Specific topics include two-generation educational interventions for young parents and children, early childhood education, postsecondary education and training for low-income young adults, immigration, welfare reform, maternal employment, marriage and cohabitation, parent-child relationships, and social disparities in health.

 Chase-Lansdale is an elected member of the National Academy of Education and a fellow in the American Psychological Association and the Association for Psychological Science.
 She is the recipient of the Society for Research on Adolescence (SRA) Social Policy Award as well as the Society for Research in Child Development (SRCD) Award for Distinguished Contributions to Public Policy for Children.
 In recent years, Chase-Lansdale has received a grant from the Foundation for Child Development to mentor scholars of color at all levels (undergraduate, predoctoral, and postdoctoral students).
-She also was selected for the first cohort of the Aspen Institute's Ascend Fellowship, designed to bring innovative leaders together to promote a two-generation approach in policy, practice, and research, with the goal of assisting low-income parents and young children toward educational success and economic security.
+She also was selected for the inaugural cohort of the Aspen Institute's Ascend Fellowship, designed to bring innovative leaders together to promote a two-generation approach in policy, practice, and research, with the goal of assisting low-income parents and young children toward educational success and economic security.
 She serves on the National Advisory Committee of the Robert Wood Johnson Foundation Health & Society Scholars Program, and she recently chaired the Visiting Committee of the Harvard Graduate School of Education.
 Chase-Lansdale received her PhD in developmental psychology from the University of Michigan in 1981.